Snowmass 2021 Community Survey Report: Results of the Survey

 On the other hand, 17.5\% of scientists who answered the question reported that their salary probably or definitely isn't adequate, much lower than faculty (-13.3\%).
 When split by seniority, we again see a striking difference: 21.9\% of scientists find their salary is inadequate at some level versus 13.7\% of senior scientists.
 These are both much lower fractions compared to their faculty counterparts, although the difference for senior scientists is again more striking (-15.3\% and -16.3\% for tenured and tenure-track faculty, respectively).

 Broken down by gender, 73.1\% of female scientists reported that their salary is adequate on some level, 2.9\% higher than male scientists.
 We see the same slight difference on the opposite end: 15.8\% of male scientists reported that their salary is inadequate on some level, 4.3\% higher than female scientists.
+Broken down by Snowmass frontiers, scientists from the Computational and Accelerator frontiers contained the largest proportion of scientists indicating that their salary is inadequate on some level.

 We asked scientists, specifically those who take part in hiring, if past or present U.S. policies on Visas have affected their ability to hire talented individuals.
 The normalized results (split into scientists and senior scientists) is shown in Figure \ref{Q59_scientists_noResponse}.
 Nearly half of scientists (48.8\%) reported that past or present US policies on Visas had some negative effect on their hiring ability.
 More senior scientists (+10.8\%) reported a negative effect compared to scientists.
 We saw a similar situation with faculty, where more senior members reported negative effects.
 No scientists reported a positive effect on hiring, and only 4.3\% of senior scientists reported some level of positive impact on hiring.
 Twenty-five percent of scientists responded with ``not applicable'', 9\% higher than senior scientists.